BetterMontreal/BetterMontreal.github.io/en/create.md

 ---

-Adding an event.
+Adding a topic or event.

 ## Getting started
 Create a new .md file or copy an existing post in the  `_posts` directory to get started.
-The post file name must be in this format:
+To post a topic, leave empty the parts that you cannot specify (definitely date and time, and perhaps also place, sponsor, key organizer) The post file name must be in this format:

 {% highlight markdown%}
 YYYY-MM-DD-title.md